-The AF-S Nikkor Negatives f/1.8G was declared at the start of 2014.
+The New Nikon AF-S Nikkor 35mm f/1.8G was declared at the start of 2014.
 It connects a increasing close relatives of modernised full-frame primes from Nikon with the same highest possible aperture, together with the AF-S Nikkor 28mm f/1.8G, AF-S Nikkor 85mm f/1.8G and AF-S Nikkor 50mm f/1.8G.
 At around $600 / £500 right at that moment of composing, it looks well printed to ‘budget’ complete structure cameras like the Nikon D610, on which it will provide a traditional average wideangle perspective.

 The Negatives f/1.8G can also be used on DX structure cameras, on which it will provide a ‘normal’ viewpoint identical to that of a 50mm lens on complete structure.
 However for DX photographers, Nikon also provides confusingly similarly-named, but rather less costly ($200 / £150) AF-S DX Nikkor Negatives f/1.8G, which we liked a lot when we analyzed it back again during 2009 (note the other ‘DX’ in its title).
 At the reverse end of the dimensions, Nikon also helps make the AF-S Nikkor Negatives f/1.4G, which is 50 percent a quit quicker and considerably more costly (£1250 / $1620).
 The other lens which should be on any prospective consumer’s mouth is the Sigma Negatives F1.4 DG HSM, which by divine intention won our Silver Prize in our evaluation, and at around $810 / £670 expenses only a little bit more.